 Many people will experience a traumatic event at some point in their life.
 Emotional pain following trauma is normal, but if it isn't properly dealt with, long term suffering and Post Traumatic Stress Disorder (PTSD) can result.
-For some people witnessing traumatic events is part of their job.
-Emergency services staff, for example, suffer the compounding effect of distress from being involved in regular traumas.
+For some people, such as first responders, witnessing traumatic events is part of their job.

-Whether you have experienced one traumatic event or many, unresolved and prolonged trauma can manifest in the following signs:
+Whether you have experienced one traumatic event or many, unresolved trauma can lead to the following symptoms:

 Effective Treatment for Trauma